NEID Pipeline Algorithms

 Daily Wavelength Calibration

 Each night (morning), a standardized calibration observation sequence is executed.
 This includes recording the spectra of the LFC and FP in each fiber, as well as the spectrum of a ThAr lamp.
+As of August 2023, a spectrum of a UNe lamp is also taken.

 For both the LFC and the FP, each mode is fit (via unweighted least-squares fit of a gaussian function) in pixel space, and the result is recorded.